 Another painful dilemma when we are in our leprous conditions is when everyone is leaving and no one is willing to help.

-When we have those situations, its more agonizing that even friends are rare to be found because they feel dreaded about you?
+When we have those situations, it’s more agonizing than even friends are rare to be found because they feel dreaded about you?

-They feel your situations are now on a dead-end.
+They feel your situations are now at a dead end.